 There is no doubt that one the main news this week has been Pokemon GO, the augmented reality game that has flooded social media with all types of views and the streets in towns and cities with young and not so young people looking for the coveted creatures, who became tremendously popular in the 90s.
 But today we don’t want to find pokemons, but examine the impact of this phenomenon on language.
-Languages are never left out of social changes or revolutions, whatever their size, and this is something that fascinates us at Okodia .Don't speak Pokemon yet?
-No need to go hunting, here are some hints.
+Languages are never left out of social changes or revolutions, whatever their size, and this is something that fascinates us at Okodia .[Sharer]

 If you go back to the 90s, when these creatures started to become popular, you’ll probably remember Squirtle (a portmanteau of squirt, turtle, and perhaps squirrel, due to this pokemon’s kind of tail) or Golduck (a portmanteau of gold and duck, although the fact that gold is believed to attract luck and increase psychic capabilities in Japan has much to do with the etymology of this word).
 However, these are the names they were given in English, as in Japanese Squirtle was Zenigame (a pond turtle) and in French Golduck was called Akwakwak (from aqua and quack).
 It cannot be denied that there is plenty of careful and creative work behind pokemons’ names.
 This could serve as proof for those who still doubt whether translation is also a creative process, don’t you think?